 - Having a strong relationship with my mentor, Mike Jason, through Career Services’ Lerner Executive Mentoring Program really helped me in my interview process.
 I had three very different interviews towards the end of my job search.
 The roles were all in contrasting industries but I could see myself succeeding in any one of them.
 Mike helped me navigate the juggling of multiple interviews, as well as the final negotiation process for my salary and benefits.
 We were in touch via phone calls and he always made time to listen to my thought process and give post-interview feedback.

 - Adjust your resume and cover letter to each job, using the keywords from the role description.
-Putting the description into a resource like wordle can help you identify these keywords.

 - Check for new job openings regularly because taking a week off could make you miss the window for your dream job.